🎯 THE PLAN

-In my previous post I mentioned two components I think are essential to stock investing: capital to invest and knowledge to pick stocks.
-To have capital, you either need to get money from somewhere or repeatedly make money, which you can then funnel to stocks.
+In my previous post, I mentioned two components I think are essential to stock investing: capital to invest and knowledge to pick stocks.
+To get capital, you either need to borrow money or earn it.
 To pick the right stocks, you have to understand the business and the stock market.
-In short, both are hard to obtain (but not impossible).

 Throughout my 20s, one skill I always excelled at (and loved doing) was sales.
 What I love about sales is the unlimited earning potential.
 With the right opportunity and a great product or service, you can consistently make money, as long as you put the work in.

 Obtaining knowledge is a different story.
-You can read books about stocks, watch videos or listen to audio, but you don’t really see results until you purchase stocks (in our case).
+You can read books about stocks, watch videos or listen to audio, but you don’t really see results until you purchase stocks.

-Comparing earning money vs stock picking, it’s obvious what’s more important.
-If you are making 10 thousand per month and your stock ROI is negative, you won’t be getting far.
+Comparing earning money versus picking stocks, it’s obvious what’s more important.
+If you are making 10k per month and your stock ROI is negative, you won’t be getting far.
 Thus, it’s not the input that really counts (bringing money is), it’s the output that matters (funnelling that money to the right stock).
+Or, in other words, the magic of compounding.

 Cue in micro-cap stocks.
 Or, as I like to call them, public-market startups.
 Companies with market capitalisation between $50 million and $300 million.
 Stocks that can go up 50% in one day or crash to zero in a few days.
 But why micro-cap stocks?
 What makes them more attractive in our scenario?

 Feedback!
 Imagine investing in Google today.
 You have done all the calculations, you understand the business model, and you are certain of the ROI.
 Trouble is, you won’t really get an answer until a few years in.
 Why?
-Because mega-cap stocks like Google move slow.
-They are (almost) immune to world events, internal affairs, buyouts and similar.
+Because mega-cap stocks like Google move slowly.
+They are (almost) immune to corporate events, internal affairs, buyouts and similar.

 However, now think of a company that just started on the stock market.
 Their coverage is almost non-existent.
 They trade in smaller volumes, which means bigger institutional investors stay away.
 A management decision, a product launch or even a potential lawsuit can considerably swing the stock price in a few hours.
 In other words, feedback is almost instant.